basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 - Recover Incus state.
 - Verify replication and monitoring.

-That sounds like a lot, because it is.
-But the important thing is that the risk has been decomposed.
-The scary part is no longer "replace TrueNAS somehow."
-It is a checklist of explicit assumptions, most of which are now encoded in Nix or tested in a VM.
+That is still a real migration.
+The difference is that the vague fear of "replace TrueNAS somehow" has become a small destructive step surrounded by reviewable config, a VM rehearsal, and an explicit cutover checklist.

 ## References